MagnaFacta/zalt-model/docs/ABOUT-ZALT.md

 need additional code.
 The Zalt libraries offer you great freedom in implementing these changes:

 1. You can change the meta-model for a specific view.
-2. You can use a **dependecy** to change meta-model settings depending on a value in the data.
+2. You can use a **dependency** to change meta-model settings depending on a value in the data.
 (Say for a sub-select.)
-3. You can use a **Transformer** to change the form of the data.
+3. You can use a **transformer** to change the form of the data.
 (Say a crosstab view.)
 2. You can use (an)other snippet(s) for a certain view.
 3. By extending an existing snippet you can add your code without losing the existing functionality.